lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 #### Decorators

-The decorators like you model a class with observable fields, much like a `LitElement`:
+The decorators let you model a class with observable fields, much like a `LitElement`:

 ```ts